amarrella/fs2-elastic/Readme.md

 ## Compatibility
 The library is compatible with `fs2 0.10.x` and `scala 2.12.x`.

-At the moment, the supports only ElasticSearch 5.6.x and 6.x.x.
+At the moment, the library supports only ElasticSearch 5.6.x and 6.x.x.
 I plan to support the previous 5.x.x version in the near future (feel free to open a PR).

 ### Versioning
 Versioning is done with the classic MAJOR.MINOR.PATCH.
 You should use the same MAJOR.MINOR version as your ElasticSearch cluster and the latest PATCH version available (patch doesn't track ElasticSearch versions).
-The Master branch always tracks the latest version.
+The Master branch always tracks the latest version (currently `6.1`).

 ## Installation
 Add the following to your `build.sbt`: